June 24, 2025

 Posted October 16, 2015 by admin

-Please also do not be fooled by the timeframes and language to give notice of an injury or within which to properly and timely file an application for adjustment of claim, as both of these timeframes do not necessarily guarantee that work injuries will have timely medical treatments upon which doctors can fairly and reasonably relate the injuries sustained to the work incident hat actually caused the workers’ injuries in the first instance.
-The biggest fear of so many workers in retaining counsel is that lawyers will either delay the process or cost too much.
-These are largely rumors spread by employers and their insurance companies to avoid anybody else having qualified and aggressive counsel, but themselves.
-Retention of qualified counsel at the first available opportunity is the only true way to avoid the multitude of road blocks that often develop later, and preventing the responsible insurance companies from avoiding or at the very least reducing their legal obligations to their workers.
+The biggest fear of so many workers in retaining counsel is that lawyers will either delay.
+The process or cost too much.
+These are largely rumors spread by employer.
+Their insurance company to avoid anybody else have qualify and aggressive counsel, but themselves.
+Retention of qualify counsel at the first available opportunity is the only true way to avoid the multitude of road blocks that often develop later, and preventing the responsible insurance companies from avoiding or at the very least reducing their legal obligations to their workers.

 Contact a Mount Vernon workers compensation lawyer at Hassakis & Hassakis today to find out more about your rights and how we can help you after a work incident.
 Call us at (800) 553-3125 or email us using the contact form on this page.